phrdang/phrdang.github.io/ed-portfolio.md

 - Brooks-Ramirez, A., & Dang, R., & Ventura Benitez, B. A., & Yan, L. (2025, June), Scaling Responsible Data Science Education: The Role of a Teaching Assistant in Bridging the Sociotechnical Divide Paper presented at 2025 ASEE Annual Conference & Exposition , Montreal, Quebec, Canada .
 10.18260/1-2--57629 [(permalink)](https://peer.asee.org/57629)

-## Head Teaching Assistant for CS 88 at UC Berkeley
+## Head Teaching Assistant for DATA C88C at UC Berkeley
 Jan 2025 - May 2025 | Berkeley, CA

 - Managed 12 other course staff members and organized course logistics for 500+ students